Kachunga and Mounie fire Huddersfield Town past QPR | Goal.com

 Mounie was replaced in the 72nd minute while Kachunga came off on the stroke of full-time.

-It was contrasting fortune for Nigeria youngsters Eberechi Eze and Bright Osayi-Samuel were in action for QPR as they suffered their fourth straight loss in all competitions.
+It was different for Nigeria youngsters Eberechi Eze and Bright Osayi-Samuel who were in action for QPR as they suffered their fourth straight loss in all competitions.

 Kachunga and Mounie will be hoping to continue their fine form when Huddersfield Town host Cardiff City for their next Championship match on Wednesday.